yug-am/Crypto_time_analysis/README.md

 - Decryption
 - Key size

-This is aimed at the recreation of  the graph in <a href="#Cryptography Book">Cryptography Book</a> Chapter 6: Public Key Crptography and RSA, Page 79.
+This is aimed at the recreation of  the graph in [Cryptography Book](#cryptography-book) Chapter 6: Public Key Crptography and RSA, Page 79.

 ## Features